Maltese cross: Aviation

-The eight-pointed cross is also used to identify the final approach fix in a nonprecision instrument approach (one that lacks precision vertical guidance), in contrast to the use of a lightning bolt-type icon, which identifies the final approach fix in a precision approach.
+The eight-pointed cross is also used to identify the final approach fix on FAA published approach plates.
+This is used on both precision and non-precision approaches.

 Maritime

 The vessel classification society for the United States, the American Bureau of Shipping, will assign the Maltese cross symbol to vessels and offshore units for which the hull construction and/or the manufacture of its machinery and components and any associated required testing, as applicable, is carried out under ABS survey.

 Medical

 Several orders that are descended from the original Order of St John set up first aid and ambulance services.
 These also incorporated the Maltese cross into their logos: